 3.002.02 Categories of Licenses The Commission may classify an activity to be licensed in addition to, different from, or at a different level than, the following license classifications:

 3.002.02A Authorized Gaming Operator License authorizes an Authorized Gaming Operator or Management Company to conduct Authorized Games as defined by the Act under the regulation, implementation, and enforcement of the Commission.
 The License authorizes the approved Authorized Gaming Operator to acquire, own, lease, possess, and operate Gaming Devices at a Licensed Racetrack Enclosure.
-The term of a Gaming Operator License is a minimum of twenty (20) years for a fee of one million dollars ($1,000,000.00).
+The term of a Gaming Operator License is a minimum of twenty (20) years for a fee of five one million dollars ($5,000,000.00) on each authorized gaming operator for each licensed racetrack enclosure payable to the commission.
+The license fee may be paid over a period of five years with one million dollars due at the time the license is issued.

+Authorized Gaming Operator is subject to an annual review by the commission and receipt by the commission of a fifty-thousand-dollar annual review fee, with no more than one such authorized gaming operator license granted for any licensed racetrack enclosure within the state;

 3.002.02B Gaming Facility License authorizes an Authorized Gaming Operator to operate a Gaming Facility, but also serves as a mechanism for the Commission to issue assessments and will complement but not supersede the Authorized Gaming Operator License fee to reimburse the Commission for its operational costs.
 The Authorized Gaming Operator will apply for a Gaming Facility License annually.
 Assessments will be calculated per annum and will be paid by the Authorized Gaming Operator holding the Gaming Facility License on at least a quarterly basis.
 An Authorized Gaming Operator will not pay any assessment for the first year of operation.